DavMila/explainer-scroll-start-target/README.md

 similar to [scroll anchoring](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-anchor/Guide_to_scroll_anchoring), web authors would need to account for the dynamic way in which content is fetched and loaded into a page such that changes in the layout of the page are necessary.
-This means that: to achieve the intended effect of `scroll-start-target`, it may not be enough to write:
+This means that: to achieve the intended effect of `scroll-initial-target`, it may not be enough to write:

 ```